heatblazer/recd2/README.md

     [Fix Bug2] Fixed the bug with the hotswap.
 Tested 24h size based hotswap, written over 90Gb files over 50 000 files.
     [Bug3] Something happened to QWav class.
 I`ll fix it ASAP.
 Will revert it soon.
+    [Bug4] Don`t know if it`s bug or inproper ALSA config for the rec.
+Now I configure it outside, so I expect to be fixed soon.

 ## NOTES